The Crucible Act I Quotes

 The parochial snobbery of these people was partly responsible for their failure to convert the Indians.
 Probably they also preferred to take land from heathens rather than from fellow Christians.
 At any rate, very few Indians were converted, and the Salem folk believed that the virgin forest was the Devil’s last preserve, his home base and the citadel of his final stand.
 To the best of their knowledge the American forest was the last place on earth that was not paying homage to God.
 (I.10)

-As part of the initial setting, the narrator explains why the forest was symbolically important to the people of Salem.
-This helps explain why the townsfolk responded in such horror to learn that the girls, with Tituba, had been dancing in the forest.
+The narrator explains why the forest was symbolically important to the people of Salem.
+This helps us understand why the townsfolk responded in such horror when they learned that the girls, with Tituba, had been dancing in the forest.